Becky139/Breast-Cancer-Prediction/README.md

 [NB4 Predictive Model Using SVM](/workspaces/Breast-Cancer-Prediction/jupyter_notebooks/NB4_PredictiveModelUsingSVM.ipynb) This notebook shows the Modeling part of the CRISP-DM process

-[NB5 Optimizing SVM Classifier](/workspaces/Breast-Cancer-Prediction/jupyter_notebooks/NB5_OptimizingSVMClassifier.ipynb)This notebook shows the Modeling part of the CRISP-DM process
+[NB5 Optimizing SVM Classifier](/workspaces/Breast-Cancer-Prediction/jupyter_notebooks/NB5_OptimizingSVMClassifier.ipynb)This notebook shows the Modeling and evalution parts of the CRISP-DM process

 [NB6 Comparison Between Different Classifiers](/workspaces/Breast-Cancer-Prediction/jupyter_notebooks/NB6_Comparison_between_different_classifiers.ipynb) This notebook shows the Evaluation part of the CRISP-DM process